The Content Freshness Lie

 Shortcuts feel productive.
 Changing a date takes minutes.
 Re-architecting a post takes hours.
 Under pressure, the shortcut wins.

-The failure looks like discipline, but the cause is structural.
+Every one of these pressures is one I know firsthand.
+The cause is structural.
 Fake freshness is the rational response to a system that demands freshness but provides no infrastructure to produce it.

 You can update content to keep up.
 Or you can add something new and move the line.